vchorbov/rhino/README.md

 2. Position: In boundaries(Freiburg/Bremen)
 3. Min Distance: 100m

+NEW: 4.
+Bike not used for more than 4 days -> maybe broken

 TO do`s:
 1. calculate Distance (new column) via maps (not direct!)
 2. get Postalcode via Maps (new column)